Frequently Asked Questions

 Does Hale Day Camp offer any chances to meet the staff and get more information in person?

 Yes.
 Open Houses are a great way for parents and children to meet staff, ask questions and tour the campus.
-Open Houses are scheduled for 1:00 pm – 3:00 pm on the following Saturdays – January 4, February 1, March 1, April 5 and May 3.
+Several Open House sessions will be scheduled over the winter and early spring months.
+Check back here for dates.

 You can also call Hale Reservation at 781-326-1770 to speak with the camp director.